 - Syncthing (Our personal favorite)

-A user may use an Android emulator (like Bluestacks) to transfer files from the Android to the emulator (by using an app like Google Files) and then copy the files from the emulator to the PC or vice versa.
+A user may use an Android emulator (such as Bluestacks) to transfer files from the Android device to the emulator (by using an app like Google Files) and then copy the files from the emulator to the PC, or vice versa.

-If none of the above meet your requirements, then setting up a local server on a Windows PC may fulfill the requirements.
-The following are a few examples of the applications to do so:
+If none of the above meets your requirements, then setting up a local server on a Windows PC may fulfill them.
+Here are a few examples of applications that can do so:

 - WinSCP with KDE Connect

-In the end, please do not forget to leave us a comment on how it worked for you?
-Also, do mention any method that we forgot to cover.
+In the end, please do not forget to leave us a comment on how it worked for you.
+Also, please mention any methods that we may have overlooked.